iamandrewliao/video_language_critic/README.md

+## These are my contributions to the following work, Video-Language Critic.
+Thank you very much to Minttu and Reggie for helping me understand the codebase.
+Some of my contributions include:
+- richer failure captions, goal captions
+- new training objectives using the goal captions
+- experiments/ablations
+- fixing existing bugs

+For ease of getting started, here are some important things to note for the VLC repository (other notes on the VLC_RL repository below):
+- some extra libraries might need to be installed e.g. moviepy, matplotlib
+- video_language_critic/data/metaworld/mw10_split is where the held-out tasks are
 # Video-Language Critic (VLC): Transferable Reward Functions for Language-Conditioned Robotics
 Official implementation of:
 <p align="center"><b>Video-Language Critic: Transferable Reward Functions for Language-Conditioned Robotics</b><br>